Don’t freak out over the photography slow season. We have some ideas!

 - Calibrate your lenses with your camera bodies.
 Even if you’ve done this in the past, it doesn’t hurt to recheck calibration.
 As cameras get bumped and dinged, the focus can shift a little.

-- Calibrate your monitor!
-Not sure what that means?
-We’ll show you how in this tutorial!
+- We’ll show you how to calibrate your monitor in this tutorial!